Red Flag 18-1 takes off at Nellis

-The U.S. Air Force kicked off its largest three-week premier air-to-air combat training exercise — Red Flag 18-1 – Jan.
-22. The exercise will conclude Feb.
+The U.S. Air Force has kicked off its largest three-week premier air-to-air combat training exercise, Red Flag 18-1.
+The exercise began Jan.
+26 and will conclude Feb.
 16.

-Officials at Nellis Air Force Base, Nev., reminded Southern Nevada residents they will notice increased military aircraft activity due to aircraft departing from Nellis, twice-a-day to participate in training exercises on the Nevada Test and Training Range.
+Base officials want to remind Southern Nevada residents will notice increased military aircraft activity due to aircraft departing from Nellis Air Force Base, NEv., twice-a-day to participate in training exercises on the Nevada Test and Training Range.

-While Red Flag occurs in multiple iterations annually, each one has a unique training purpose, and 18-1 is no exception.
+While Red Flag occurs in multiple iterations annually, each one has a unique training purpose – 18-1 is no exception.

 “Red Flag 18-1 primarily is a strike package focused training venue that we integrate at a command and control level in support of joint task force operations,” said Mathes.
 “It’s a lot of words to say that we integrate every capability we can into strike operations that are flown out of Nellis Air Force Base.”